iamstutishah/iamstutishah/README.md

 - 📫 How to reach me: hi@iamstuti.com
 - 😄 Pronouns: she/her

-My most used languages currently are: Python, Java, JavaScript, and HTML/CSS.
+My most used languages currently are: Python, Java, and TypeScript.

 <!--